klmnden/azure-docs.tr-tr/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

     Hizmetin durdurulması birkaç dakika sürebilir.
 Hizmet durdurulduğunda bunu belirten bir ileti alırsınız.

-    ![Stop-AzureService komutunun durumu][The status of the Stop-AzureService command]
+    ![The status of the Stop-AzureService command][The status of the Stop-AzureService command]

 2. Hizmeti silmek için aşağıdaki cmdlet'i çağırın: